haagahelia/devops-course/docs/basics/devops-basics.md

 *   **Greater Efficiency:** Automation and streamlined processes can help organizations reduce costs and improve efficiency.
 *   **Better Reliability:** DevOps practices such as continuous monitoring and automated recovery can help ensure that systems are reliable and available.

+#### CI
+CI (Continuous Integration) is a practice where developers frequently integrate their code changes into a shared repository.
+Each integration is automatically verified by running a build and tests.
+This helps detect and fix issues early, improving code quality and reducing the risk of bugs in production.

+#### CD
+CD (Continuous Delivery) is a practice where code changes are automatically prepared for release to production.
+It builds on Continuous Integration by ensuring that code is always in a deployable state.
+With CD, every change that passes automated tests is automatically deployed to a staging environment or optionally to production.
+This reduces manual work and ensures that deployments are consistent and reliable.

 ### What Does DevOps Require from a Software Developer?
 DevOps requires software developers to adopt a mindset and skill set that goes beyond traditional development roles.